alagoshelbert83-crypto/OnlineBizPermit/VERCEL_DEPLOYMENT_README.md

 ## Troubleshooting

 ### Database Connection Issues
-- Verify PlanetScale connection string
+- Verify Supabase connection details from project settings
-- Ensure IP whitelisting if required
 - Check environment variables are set correctly
+- Ensure the database schema has been created

 ### File Upload Issues
 - If using local storage, files may not persist across deployments